-In mixing bowl, with the help of a whisk (manual or electric) beat the four whole eggs with the sugar.
-Now gradually add the sieved flour, already "mixed" with the sieved baking powder, mixing all the ingredients together well.
-Lastly add the almonds and the wholegrain biscuit crumbs and mix again.
+In mixing bowl, using a whisk (manual or electric), beat the four whole eggs with the sugar.
+Now gradually add the sieved flour, already combined with the sieved baking powder, amalgamating all the ingredients thoroughly.
+Lastly add the almonds and the wholemeal biscuit crumbs and mix again.

-Grease a baking tray with the oil (or line with baking paper and grease) and sprinkle a little flour over the surface.
-Roll the dough into cylinders of 3-4 cm in diameter, roughly the length of the baking tray, and then lay them on it.
-Brush with the egg yolk beaten with a teaspoon of milk and one of sugar, and bake in a preheated oven, at 160 °C, for 40 minutes.
+Grease a baking tray with the oil (or line it with greaseproof paper and grease that) and sprinkle a little flour over the surface.
+Roll the dough into cylinders 3-4 cm in diameter, roughly the length of the baking tray, and then lay them on it.
+Brush with the egg yolk beaten with a teaspoon of milk and a teaspoon of sugar, and bake in a preheated oven, at 160 °C, for 40 minutes.
 Remove from the oven and allow the "sweet" rolls to cool.
 When they are lukewarm, use a sharp knife and slice them diagonally to form the classic Cantucci biscuit shape.

-This is the original, classic recipe for Cantucci biscuits which, in Tuscany, have always been known as "biscuits from Prato", the town a few kilometres from Florence from which they originate.
-Nowadays many of the Cantucci biscuits you find are too soft and spongy, lacking in charm, refined and "enhanced" with chocolate chips, all kinds of candied or dried fruit and, worse still, artificial ingredients and flavourings.
+This is a classic recipe for Cantucci biscuits (or almost: the wholemeal biscuit crumbs are a family addition to add consistency and flavour), which in Tuscany have always been known as "biscuits from Prato", the town a few kilometres from Florence from which they originate.
+Nowadays, many of the Cantucci biscuits you find are too soft and spongy, lacking in charm, refined and "enhanced" with chocolate chips, all kinds of candied or dried fruit and, worse still, artificial ingredients and flavourings.